-Picturesque, but far from old fashioned, Steyr is a lively market town at the foot of the Alps.
+Picturesque but far from old-fashioned, Steyr is a lively market town at the foot of the Alps.
 1000-year-old Steyr has one of Austria’s finest town squares, surrounded by Gothic and Baroque architecture.

 Walking in historic Steyr

 Here’s a suggestion for a lovely stroll that takes you through some of the finest streets in Steyr.
-Cross the bridge under Schloss Lamberg to the north side of the river Steyr and continue along Wehrgrabengasse.
+First, cross the bridge under Schloss Lamberg to the north side of the river Steyr and continue along Wehrgrabengasse.
 Then cross a side arm of the River Steyr at Wehrgrabengasse 29.
 Turn left at Fabrikstrasse and take the stairs (Wasserberg) up to Sierninger Strasse.
-Follow this street down to Michaelerkirche where you can cross the bridge and take Enge Gasse back to Stadtplatz.
-Steyr’s main attraction is the town square, or there Stadtplatz as it is called in German, which is right in the heart of the Altstadt.
+Follow this street down to Michaelerkirche, where you can cross the bridge and take Enge Gasse back to Stadtplatz.
+Steyr’s main attraction is the town square, or there Stadtplatz as it is called in German, which is right in the heart of Altstadt.

 < Click on the images to enlarge >

 Christmas Post Office